The Resurrection (Entourage): Plot

 Five Towns is about to premiere, but Drama (Kevin Dillon) is distracted over its prospects, and refuses to read reviews about the show.
-To take his mind off, he decides to go to a spa for a massage.
+To take his mind off, he decides to go to a spa for a happy ending massage.
 However, he gives in and reads a review in Variety, which is negative.
 He confronts the writer, Paul Schneider (Michael Hitchcock), who states that similar critics panned the series and that Drama may not be suitable to become an actor.

 Vince (Adrian Grenier) and Eric (Kevin Connolly) visit Ari (Jeremy Piven) to discuss Medellín, although Ari reiterates the project is dead.
 However, he arranges a meeting with producer Joe Roberts (Michael Lerner), who agrees to buy Medellín, but only if Vince stars in another film, Matterhorn.
 Ari fails to persuade Vince in accepting, and is shocked when Vince and Eric decide to use all their resources to buy the Medellín script themselves.
-Turtle (Jerry Ferrara) takes Drama's Lincoln Continental for reparations, and flirts with the owner's daughter, Kelly (Lauren London).
+Turtle (Jerry Ferrara) takes Drama's Lincoln Continental in for repairs, and flirts with the owner's daughter, Kelly (Lauren London).
 He convinces the owner, Rufus (Marlon Young), that he is trustworthy and asks Kelly out on a date.

 After reading more negative reviews, Drama decides to take the Lincoln Continental and drive off, while the boys stay to watch the premiere of Five Towns.
 After the premiere, Joe calls Vince, warning him that he should be careful about the process, agreeing to sell it for $5 million.
 Ari is re-hired as Vince's agent, and they begin working on the development.
 By the following morning, Drama stays at the Grand Canyon, thinking about his next move.
 He is called by the boys, who inform him that the premiere was watched by 16 million viewers and was the night's most watched event, shocking him.
 A relieved Drama falls to his knees, and proclaims "victory!" as he stares at the Grand Canyon.